 Frequently Asked Questions

-- Can I make a power point and add audio?
-Yes you can do this, but I find a video tends to be a more effective format, because you can introduce your presentation and we can follow along with you.
+- Can I make a PowerPoint and add audio?
+Yes, you can do this, but I find a video tends to be a more effective format because you can introduce your presentation, and we can follow along with you.

 More questions about the Big Idea Challenge?
 Post them on eClass!